UditBhaskar19/ENVIRONMENT_REPRESENTATION_USING_RADAR/P1_static_environment_representation/README.md

    - **Coordinate Transformation Sensor frame to Vehicle Frame** : Here the measurements are coordinate transformed from sensor frame to vehicle frame. <br>

    - **Compute Measurement Grid** : The measurements are first upsampled by random sampling, the probability (weight) and the corrosponding log-odds is computed for each of the samples.
-The samples are put in the grid cells and we pass the sample position and log-odds $(x_i, y_i, l_i)$ as the output. <br>
+Samples with unique cell IDs are selected.
+If multiple samples has the same cell ID, the sample that has the largest weight is selected.
+The sample position and log-odds $(x_i, y_i, l_i)$ is passed as the output.
+Below are the key steps written formally for sampling and weight computation.
+Let $(x_k, y_k)$ be a measurement. <br>
+   **Let us generate n samples**

    - **Predict Grid States** : Before we can do grid cell state update, the grid cell state in the previous time $(t-1)$ is predicted using ego vehicle localization information at time $(t-1)$ and $t$ so that the grid cell measurements at time $t$ and the previous cell states at time $(t-1)$ are in same ego vehicle frame at current time $t$.
 The ego vehicle localiztion info is w.r.t some arbitrary origin.
 The prediction equations for each grid cell $i$ are listed below.